-Aphasia is the most common language disorder post-stroke, with one third of all patients diagnosed with stroke experiencing it.
+Aphasia is the most common language disorder post-stroke, affecting one-third of all patients diagnosed with stroke (Stroke Association 2015).

-Communication itself is quite a complex neural process.
+Communication is a complex neural process.
 It involves a careful sequence of expression, muscle movements, breathing, speaking, and comprehension.
-When a person who has had a stroke experiences speech difficulty, word-finding difficulty, or speaks with made-up or inappropriate language, they are highly likely to be experiencing aphasia.
+When a patient who has had a stroke experiences speech difficulty, word-finding difficulty, or speaks with made-up or inappropriate language, they are highly likely to be experiencing aphasia (American Stroke Association 2018).

 Key Types of Aphasia

-- Expressive aphasia (non-fluent): speech production is halting and effortful.
-In severe cases speech is reduced to single words; however comprehension remains intact.
+Expressive aphasia/Broca’s aphasia (non-fluent) is caused by damage to the frontal regions of the left brain hemisphere.
+Speech production is halting and effortful.
+In severe cases speech is reduced to single words, however, comprehension remains intact.

-- Anomia aphasia: word-finding difficulty; person uses non specific nouns but is able to describe the intended word.
+Anomic aphasia: The individual experiences word-finding difficulty; they use non-specific nouns but are able to describe the intended word.
+Comprehension is generally good.

-- Global aphasia: severe impairment of both receptive and expressive language, usually associated with a large left-hemispheric lesion.
+Global aphasia is severe impairment of both receptive and expressive language, usually associated with a large left-hemispheric lesion.

-- Primary progressive aphasia: gradual loss of language function, usually beginning with word-finding difficulties, then grammar and comprehension.
+Primary progressive aphasia is a form of dementia that causes gradual loss of language function, usually beginning with word-finding difficulties, then grammar and comprehension.

 Language Systems Affected by Aphasia